MonolithMarket/Monolith/README.md

 The protocol consists of three main contracts:

-- **USD2**: The main user entry point contract for handling borrowing, liquidations, redemptions, and debt management
+- **Factory**: Allows users to create new Monolith stablecoins
-- **SUSD2**: A yield-bearing tokenized vault for USD2 implementing the ERC4626 standard
+- **Lender**: The main user entry point contract for each stablecoin, handling borrowing, liquidations, redemptions, and debt management
-- **CollateralManager**: Manages redeemable and non-redeemable collateral shares.
-Mostly called by USD2 contract rather than directly by users.
+- **Vault**: A yield-bearing tokenized vault for Monolith stablecoins implementing the ERC4626 standard

 ## Key Features